Introduction to Small Business Cybersecurity

 In most cases, when an attacker sees that a small business has invested in its’ own defense, it isn’t going to be worth it to continue to attack.
 Additionally, those attackers who are targeting small businesses typically aren’t as skilled as those who target larger businesses.
 Only a very small percentage of attackers have the ability to, for example, evade endpoint protection – which is exactly why we include it in our Security EssentialsTM bundle – even though it lowers our own margins considerably.

-This question is simultaneously easy and difficult to answer.
+The question of ‘How can we protect our digital assets?’ is simultaneously easy and difficult to answer.

 It’s ‘easy’ because you can get all of the knowledge and tools needed to achieve world-class security.
 That’s what this course is all about.